Row1[Smart]

 THE STICKY MENU BAR ON THE RIGHT WILL JUMP TO OTHER RECIPE SECTIONS

-there, you can’t try everything.
-Every day you have a finite number of
+you can’t try everything.
+Every day you have a finite number of meals, and

-meals, and a finite amount of space in your stomach.
-There seems to be
+a finite amount of space in your stomach.
+There seems to be an infinite

-an infinite number of Italian dishes that you “absolutely need to try”.
+number of Italian dishes that you “absolutely need to try”.
+From regional

-From regional specialties to the finest seasonal delicacies, you would
+specialties to the finest seasonal delicacies, you would need multiple

-need multiple lifetimes to sample all the best Italian food.
-Before you
+lifetimes to sample all the best Italian food.
+Before you panic, I’ve come

-around this wonderful country.
-From a humble Carbonara to a complex
+country.
+From a humble Carbonara to a complex Lasagna, enjoying these

-trying to create a wonderful Chicken & Pork Tenderloin Noodle dish that
+re-creating a wonderful Chicken & Pork Tenderloin Noodle dish that I

-I enjoyed many times at Osteria Laguna near Grand Central Station in
+enjoyed many times at Osteria Laguna near Grand Central Station in NYC.